Aeguy353/GetComparley/README.md

 Deploy on Render:

 Connect to GitHub repo.
-Set environment variables in Render.
+Set environment variables in Render as in .env.
 Use Node.js runtime, start command: npm start.